Flourish-savings/flourish-sdk-flutter/README.md

 To use this SDK, you will need these elements:

-- partnerId: a unique identifier that will be provided by Flourish
+- uuid: a unique identifier that will be provided by Flourish
 - secret: a string that represents a key, also provided by Flourish
 - costumer_code: a string that represents an identifier of yourself